-If you really want to experience a Baja adventure as your driving the peninsula, consider camping.
+If you really want to experience a Baja adventure as you’re driving the peninsula, consider camping.
 Campsites range from primitive campsites on the beach where you can hear the surf breaking to desert camps under a blanket of stars.
 On the other end of the spectrum, RV parks offer full hookups and wi-fi.
 Some campgrounds provide unique features like zip lines or hot springs.
 Here’s a rundown of some of our favorite campgrounds in Baja.

 - Guadalupe Canyon Oasis: A remote campground where every campsite has a pool fed by a natural hot spring.